Upcoming Halloween Events

 AURORA

-ALIEN ABDUCTION – Aurora Alien Abduction Haunted House is at 4746 Hwy.
+ALIEN ABDUCTION – Aurora Alien Abduction Haunted House is open 7 p.m. to midnight Saturday, Oct.
+29, at 4746 Hwy.
 114 in Rhome.
 Tickets are $13.
 Receive $1 off with two canned goods for the North Texas Food Bank or one toiletry item for Wise Women’s Shelter.
-Call 817-636-2783 for hours.
+See a story about the haunt on page 1 of this issue.

 BOYD